Women's sports: Battle for equality

 The pay gap in women sports is a controversial issue.
 Women athletes, in their respective sports, are often paid far less than their male counterparts.
-The difference between the American men's and women's soccer teams' salaries has been used as an example regarding pay inequality.
-Women on the U.S national team earned $99,000 per year, while men earned $263,320 if they were to win 20 exhibition matches.
+The difference between the American women's and men's soccer teams' salaries has been used as an example regarding pay inequality.
+Women on the U.S. national team earned $99,000 per year, while men earned $263,320 if they were to win 20 exhibition matches.
 There is a substantial gap in rewards in regards to winning the FIFA World Cup.
 The German men's national team earned 35 million dollars, while the American women's national team earned 2 million dollars after winning the World Cup.
 The battle in equality for fair pay divulges in to other sports in which men earn far more than women.
 Golf is another sport which has a significant rising female presence.
 In 2014, the PGA Tour awarded US$340 million in prize money for men's tournaments, compared to 62 million dollars awarded to the LPGA Tour.
 Basketball is another sport which has surged in popularity in the last few decades and has significant female presence.
 In the United States, the NBA organizes top-level professional basketball competition for both sexes, with men playing in the NBA proper and women in the WNBA.
 As of 2021, a WNBA player's minimum salary is $57,000, while an NBA player's minimum salary is $898,310.
 An average NBA player makes over $5 million while an average WNBA player makes $72,000.
 In September 2018, the World Surf League announced equal pay for both male and female athletes for all events, contributing to the conversation in the world of professional sports surrounding equality.